Bob Barker Was Not Adam Sandler’s First Choice For ’Happy Gilmore’

 While Adam Sandler’s Hubie Halloween is receiving unusually decent reviews for a Sandler Netflix film (51 percent on Rotten Tomatoes is 51 more percentage points than The Ridiculous 6), it’s also fun to remember one of the movies that originally made Sandler a movie star.
 Happy Gilmore came out 24 years ago, and it remains one of the most rewatchable and most quotable comedies of all time, not to mention one of the better sports movies ever.

 Of course, the most iconic scene from that movie is the fight on the golf course between Adam Sandler’s character and then host of The Price is Right, Bob Barker, who also elicited from Sandler the most famous line from that movie, “The price is wrong, b*tch.”
 According to Sandler, it didn’t actually take a lot of cajoling to convince Barker to appear in the movie.
-Barker had only one condition, he told Sandler, according to the That Scene with Dan Patrick podcast.
+Barker had only one condition, he told Sandler, according to the IMDb’s That Scene with Dan Patrick podcast.
 Barker insisted that he win the fight.
 Barker took boxing seriously, on account of the fact that his next-door neighbor was Chuck Norris, who helped train Barker.
 “I trained with Chuck,” Barker told Sandler.
 “We trained every night.
 He helps me with my punches and my kicks, but I have to win this fight.”
 To accommodate that, Sandler actually rewrote the script — because Sandler had won the fight in the original script.

 What Sandler revealed that came as something of a surprise, however, is that despite him being absolutely perfect for the role, Bob Barker was not his first choice for that scene.
 “Well, [Tim] Herlihy initially wrote Ed McMahon,” Sandler told Dan Patrick, referring to the longtime sidekick to Johnny Carson and spokesperson for the Publisher’s Clearing House.